peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Add(
         int intValue);

-Adds this object and another number and returns the result.
+Adds this arbitrary-precision binary floating-point number and a 32-bit signed integer and returns the result.

 <b>Parameters:</b>